Hugo Blanco (politician)

-Hugo Blanco Galdós (born November 15, 1934) is a Peruvian political figure, leader of the Confederación Campesina del Perú (CCP, Campesino Confederation of Peru), leader of Trotsky's Fourth International and a writer.
+Hugo Blanco Galdós (15 November 1934 – 25 June 2023) was a Peruvian political figure, leader of the Confederación Campesina del Perú (CCP, Campesino Confederation of Peru), leader of Trotsky's Fourth International and a writer.

 Early life

 When Blanco was a child he heard that a landowner applied a redhot iron on an indigenous man.
 When he was 10 he met an indigenous leader who told him the story of his struggles.
 He involved himself in school strikes against Manuel A. Odría, which the students won.
 At age 20 he traveled to Buenos Aires and began studying in the university.
 There he joined a workers' party after he met Argentinian Trotskyists.
 Without finishing his agronomic studies in Argentina's Universidad de la Plata he became a worker in a factory because he did not want to work for the landowners.

 He worked on a coffee plantation as a subtenant farmer.

 Peasant struggle

 Beginning

-In 1954 Blanco traveled to La Plata, Argentina, to study Agronomy.
-There he met the Trotskyist movement and left his studies.Later he went on to work as a laborer in a refrigerator and had his first union experiences.
+In 1954 Blanco traveled to La Plata, Argentina, to study agronomy.
+There he met the Trotskyist movement and left his studies.
+Later he went on to work as a laborer in a refrigerator factory and had his first union experiences.
 While he was in Argentina the coup against Perón took place, and Blanco participated in the resistance to the coup.